Chain Island: Geography

 Chain Island's coordinates are 38°04′11″N 121°51′11″W. Sacramento County assesses the island as parcel #15801200070000, with an area of 41.81 acre.
 It is located in the Sacramento River, past the southeastern end of the Sacramento River Deep Water Ship Channel, at its confluence with the San Joaquin River from the south (via Broad Slough) and immediately upstream of Suisun Bay (an embayment of San Francisco Bay).
 To its northeast are Montezuma Island and Collinsville on the mainland; to its west is Spinner Island (and past that, Van Sickle Island).
 To its south are Winter Island and Browns Island, which are separated by New York Slough from the city of Pittsburg.

 Chain Island is the westernmost piece of land in Sacramento County (and nearly the southernmost; only the southern half of Sherman Island, Lobree Island, Kimball Island and West Island are further south).
 Approximately 1000 ft to its south is Contra Costa County, and approximately 100 ft to its north and west is Solano County.

 The United States Geological Survey gave Chain Island's elevation as 0 ft (sea level) in 1981.
 It is not managed by any reclamation district, although it is designated by the State of California as a "significant natural area".
-Mason's ilaeopsis and Suisun marsh aster grow there.
+Mason's lilaeopsis and Suisun marsh aster grow there.
 In 1994, it was reported by the Modesto Bee that large sturgeon were being caught at Chain Island; in 1999 the Martinez News-Gazette said that "good numbers of striped bass" could be found near there.
 In 2003, a 60 lb, 63 inch sturgeon was caught at Chain Island; in 2006, a 53 lb sturgeon was caught there.
 As of 2014, sturgeon fishing at Chain Island was still good.